 Will I be able to change genres?

-Students must take the thesis workshop and at least two other workshops in the primary genre, so late-program changes in genre may not be feasible.
+Students must take the thesis workshop and at least two other workshops in their primary genre, so late-program changes in genre may not be feasible.
 It is possible that workshops taken before a genre change will be able to count towards the Research Background Elective requirements, with DUS approval.

 What can I do with a Creative Writing degree?

 A number of our students have gone on to pursue writing full-time, whether through MFA programs or at media publications nationwide.
-Creative writing skills are essential to jobs in advertising, development, communications, tech, and beyond.
+Creative writing skills are essential to jobs in advertising, development, communications, technology, and beyond.
 Whatever career path they pursue, alumni find that the interpersonal skills they develop in our workshop settings—which train students to respectfully give and receive constructive criticism—are crucial to thriving in the workforce.